Alex-Aralis/yank-down/README.md

 ```

-## yank-down also has 2 other utility function
+## yank-down also has 2 other utility functions

 ### collect